explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 ## Notes on Black

-- It's important to choose a specific Black version and be consistent with it.
+- Choose a specific Black version and be consistent with it.
   The formatting can change between versions, so what's considered "formatted" in one version may not be in another. _As of 2022 Black has a [Stability Policy](https://black.readthedocs.io/en/stable/the_black_code_style/index.html) which states the formatting won't change in a calendar year._
 - If you have an existing project with unformatted code, format the entire